Best Discount Store Stocks to Buy Now (2025)

 2. Dollar General (NYSE:DG)

-Dollar General (NYSE:DG) is the second most undervalued discount store stock based on its Valuation Rating of C. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.
+Dollar General (NYSE:DG) is the second most undervalued discount store stock based on its Valuation Rating of B. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.

-Dollar General's stock has dropped -10.02% in the past year.
-It has underperformed other stocks in the discount store industry by -22 percentage points.
+Dollar General's stock has gained 25.47% in the past year.
+It has overperformed other stocks in the discount store industry by 16 percentage points.

 3. Dollar Tree (NASDAQ:DLTR)

-Dollar Tree (NASDAQ:DLTR) is the third most undervalued discount store stock based on its Valuation Rating of C. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.
+Dollar Tree (NASDAQ:DLTR) is the third most undervalued discount store stock based on its Valuation Rating of B. Valuation is one of 7 Component Grades used to calculate the overall Zen Rating.

-Dollar Tree has a valuation score of 14, which is -15 points higher than the discount store industry average of 29.
+Dollar Tree has a valuation score of 14, which is -13 points higher than the discount store industry average of 27.
 It passed 1 out of 7 valuation due diligence checks.
+Although this number is below the industry average, our proven quant model rates DLTR a Valuation Rating of "B".

-Dollar Tree's stock has dropped -10.64% in the past year.
-It has underperformed other stocks in the discount store industry by -22 percentage points.
+Dollar Tree's stock has gained 43.54% in the past year.
+It has overperformed other stocks in the discount store industry by 34 percentage points.

 Are discount store stocks a good buy now?